RS1999ent/academic_website/_pages/about.md

 exploring New England.
 I am "famous" for appearing in a [PhDComics](https://www.phdcomics.com/comics/archive.php?comicid=824) strip.
-In the strip, I ask CS PhD students to wear lab coats to work so that folks will know that we are researchers too <i class="fas fa-grin-tongue"></i>.
+In the strip, I ask CS PhD students to wear lab coats to work so that folks will know that we are researchers too :blush:.
 Don't forget to pop on a pair of lab goggles when debugging!

 ## research opportunities

-**Prospective PhDs**: I recruit one to two PhD students per year to work in the [D.O.C.C.
-Lab](https://docclab.cs.tufts.edu) on projects broadly related to systems and networking.
+**Prospective PhDs**: I recruit one to two PhD students per year to work to work on projects broadly related to systems and networking.
 I look for students who are curious, have strong technical skills, communicate well, and like exploring (slightly) crazy ideas.
-If you are interested, apply to Tufts CS and send me an email.
+If you are interested, please apply to Tufts CS and send me an email.
 The application deadline is December 15th.

-**Tufts undergrads**: The D.O.C.C Lab hosts a few undergrads every year.
+**Tufts undergrads & Master's students**: My lab hosts a few undergrads & Master's students every year.
 If you are interested, send me an email.
-It helps if you have already taken Cloud Computing (CS 118) or Networking (CS 112).
+It helps if you have already taken or are planning to take Cloud Computing (CS 118) or Networking (CS 112).